cosmos/ibc/spec/app/ics-interchain-queries/README.md

     if (currentHeight > query.timeoutHeight) {
-        // Delete the query from the local, private store if it has timeout query = privateStore.delete(ongoingQueryPath(queryId))
+        // Delete the query from the local, private store if it has timed out query = privateStore.delete(ongoingQueryPath(queryId))

         // Create a query result record.